 In order to receive any letter grade, a student must have attended a minimum of one class meeting or the equivalent in the case of a distance learning course.
 In a distance learning course, initial student attendance is determined by course participation as measured by accessing and using course materials, completion of a class assignment, participation in a course discussion, or other evidence of participation.

 Students who enroll in a course but do not attend a minimum of one class meeting or the distance learning equivalent by the census date will be administratively deleted from the course.
 In this case, there will be no tuition refund for the course.
 Students who are dropped from a course by the instructor for non-attendance cannot be reinstated unless instructor error is determined.

-After the completion of 60% of the session, a student who withdraws or is withdrawn from a course will be assigned a grade of "F".
-Exceptions to this policy may be made under mitigating circumstances.
-Such circumstances must be documented and a copy of the documentation must be placed in the student's academic file.
-In order to be eligible for an administrative withdrawal, the student must have been making satisfactory progress in the course at the time of withdrawal.
+After the completion of 60% of the session, a student who withdraws or is withdrawn from a course is assigned a grade of F .
+Exceptions to this policy may be made under mitigating circumstances with supporting documentation.
+Students seeking an administrative withdrawal must submit a Request for Administrative Withdrawal.